bloukanov/mentorship-program/documentation.md

 ## setup
 Clone this repository and `cd` into it.

 For now, SQLAlchemy is only supported on the Python 3.9.0 installation on the RConnect Test server, so make sure you have a Python 3.9.0 installation with `rsconnect-python` also installed.
-An easy way to do this is to install Anaconda and create an environment by `conda env create -f conda.yaml`
+An easy way to do this is to install Anaconda and create an environment by :
+`conda env create -f conda.yaml; conda activate mentor-env`

 request RConnect Test Server deployment permissions from Juan Carlos Coronel